Udhul/dynamic-config-manager/docs/user_guide.md

 print(cfg.saved.theme)          # value loaded from disk
 ```

+The `.saved` accessor is also available via `.file` and returns
+`PydanticUndefined` if the configuration has never been persisted.

 ## Persistence Helpers

 Call `persist()` to write the current values to disk or `save_as()` to export using a chosen format.